-Savings And Credit Cooperative Organizations (SACCO) are regulated by SASRA.
-The Sacco And Societies Regulatory Authority (SASRA), is a governmental organization mandated with the task to oversee SACCO activities in Kenya.
-Therefore, the first step to knowing if a SACCO is worth your investment is to check if it is registered by SASRA.
+SASRA regulates savings And Credit Cooperative Organizations (SACCO).
+The Sacco And Societies Regulatory Authority (SASRA), is a governmental organisation mandated with the task to oversee SACCO activities in Kenya.
+Therefore, the first step to knowing if a SACCO is worth your investment is to check if SASRA registers it.

-But, how do you choose the Best Investment SACCO in Kenya today?
-This article outlines features of a good investment SACCO as well as a list of Top Ten Best Investment SACCOs.
+But how do you choose the Best Investment SACCO in Kenya today?
+This article outlines features of a reasonable investment SACCO as well as a list of Top Ten Best Investment SACCOs.

-To know whether you are making a good decision or not while investing in a SACCO, look for the following characteristics.
+To know whether you are making the right decision or not while investing in a SACCO, look for the following characteristics.